-If a person professes belief in Christ and in His saving work, we must receive him, even if we disagree on matters that lie outside the common faith, as long as that person is not practicing immorality or idolatry or causing division (1 Cor.
-5:11; Titus 3:10).
+If a person professes belief in Christ and in His saving work, we must receive him, even if we disagree on matters that lie outside the common faith, as long as that person is not practicing immorality or idolatry, not causing division, and not teaching heresy concerning Christ’s person (1 Cor.
+5:11; Titus 3:10; 2 John 7-11).

 Not Receiving Different Teachings

 Some, however, abuse this receiving of other believers to demand that we receive different ministries with different teachings.
-Here it is important to embrace all of the apostles’ teaching, not just those parts that may fit our temperament or, in the case of those who aggressively promote their own ministry and teaching, their own agenda.
+Here it is important to embrace all of the apostles’ teaching, not just those parts that may fit our temperament or may advance the agenda of those who aggressively promote their own ministry and teaching.
 The same author who charged the believers, “Therefore, receive one another, as Christ also received you to the glory of God” (Rom.
 15:7), exhorted his younger co-worker Timothy to “charge certain ones not to teach different things,” that is, things other than God’s economy (1 Tim.
 1:3-4).
 Moreover, one chapter after charging the believers to receive one another, Paul exhorted the believers in Rome “to mark those who make divisions and causes of stumbling contrary to the teaching which you have learned, and turn away from them” (Rom.
 16:17).